Senate's long day turns to night as GOP works to shore up support on Trump’s big bill

 “Republicans need to stay tough and unified during the home stretch,” White House press secretary Karoline Leavitt said.

-But after nine hours of voting, it was slow going, another sign that Republican leaders were not yet ready to call for final passage.
+But after a full day of voting, it was slow going, another sign that Republican leaders were not yet ready to call for passage.

 Few Republicans appear fully satisfied as the final package emerges, in either the House or Senate.